 • Number of months required for the development to reach 93% occupancy:

 The subject should be able to stay occupied except for the units being renovated.
-The subject should be fully occupied within a month of the completion of the rehabilitation.
+All units should be occupied within a month of the completion of the rehabilitation.

 A.9 Overall Conclusion

 Narrative detailing key conclusions of the report: